dieperdev/roblox-message-archiver/README.md

 ### Roblox Message Archiver is a utility to archive messages from your Roblox Inbox (and other categories).
 Roblox has announced that they are [removing user-to-user inbox messaging](https://devforum.roblox.com/t/sunsetting-user-to-user-inbox-messaging/3187502) via the Messages (not Chat) feature on October 29th, 2024.

+#### NOTE: I will be working on a tool that will transform your messages into a browsable document.
+Expect this in a few weeks.

 ## Table of contents
 - [Why you should archive your messages](#why-should-you-archive-your-messages)
 - [Is this script safe?](#is-this-script-safe)